databrary/design/ridir-16/narrative.md

 The system stores 167 volumes or datasets, of which 56 are currently shared with the community of authorized researchers or with the public.

 Databrary permits users to upload, store, organize, and share data with collaborators, the restricted community of authorized Databrary users, or the public, depending on the level of sharing permission granted by participants.
-Users may also search for, browse, view, and download videos stored on the site.
+Users may also search for, browse, stream in the browser, and download videos stored on the site.
 They may view specific characteristics of videos such as participants’ ages or recording context (e.g., home, lab, or school) for recoding and reanalysis.
-Databrary also empowers users to stream in the browser or download *highlights*—video excerpts that can be shown for educational or research purposes.
+Databrary also empowers users to create, view, or download *highlights*—video excerpts that can be shown for educational or research purposes.
 Thus, Databrary supports sharing, reanalysis, and pre- or non-research uses of video while solving some of the thorniest problems associated with sharing recordings containing personally identifiable information.

 #### Databrary’s policies enable the sharing of identifiable data

 Sharing research video demands policies for sharing identifiable data in ways that securely protect participants’ privacy.
 Databrary does not attempt to de-identify videos.
-Instead, Databrary maximizes the potential for reuse by keeping recordings in their original unaltered form.
+Instead, Databrary maximizes the potential for reuse by keeping the original content for recordings.
 To make unaltered raw videos available to others, Databrary’s two-pronged access model restricts access to researchers who register and secure formal authorization from their institutions (44) while enabling access to identifiable data only with the explicit permission of the participants.
 Databrary has created template language (45) for seeking participants’ permission to share data that researchers may adapt for their own use.
 These policies are spelled out fully in an online user guide (46).

 Unique among data repositories, the Databrary Access Agreement (44) authorizes both data use and contribution.
 However, users agree to store on Databrary only materials for which they have ethics board or IRB approval.
 Data may be stored on Databrary for the contributing researcher’s use regardless of whether the records are shared with others.
 When a researcher chooses to share, Databrary makes the data available to the community of authorized researchers.
 More than 165 institutions in North and South America, Europe, Asia, and Australia have agreed to Databrary’s framework, and the number grows daily (43).
+Furthermore, any de-identified data associated with a dataset, including demographic and study metadata, stimuli, coding manuals, and often coding data, are shared openly with the public, maximally broadening the availability and use of these materials.

 #### Databrary overcomes technical barriers to video data sharing